azavea/raster-vision/docs/qgis.rst

 Installing from Plugin Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A package containing all the needed dependencies can be installed through QGIS Plugin Manager.
+A package containing all the needed dependencies can be installed through the QGIS Plugin Manager.
-To install from plugin manager:
+To install from the plugin manager:

 Click the menu "Plugins" -> "Manage and Install Plugins".
 Enter 'Raster Vision' in search box.
 After installation is complete, there should be a "Raster Vision" submenu under the "Plugins" menu.